awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

     }
 ```

 The following example includes two statements as an array list inside one `Statement` element\.
 The first statement allows all actions, while the second denies any EC2 actions\.
-The result is that an administrator in the account can delegate any permission *except* those from EC2:
+The result is that an administrator in the account can delegate any permission *except* those from Amazon Elastic Compute Cloud \(Amazon EC2\)\.

 ```
     "Statement": [